ghostop14/sparrow-wifi/README.md

 This release covers three significant improvements over the prior version:

 - **Sparrow Agent: single-flight WiFi scan coalescing.** When multiple HTTP clients (the DroneID app, the Elasticsearch bridge, the GUI) hit `/wireless/networks/<iface>` simultaneously, the agent previously kicked off N redundant `iw scan` calls that serialized on the per-interface lock, multiplying scan latency by the number of clients.
 The first request is now the "leader" that actually scans; concurrent requests wait on a `threading.Event` and share the leader's result.
 Also includes lock-creation TOCTOU fix and exception-safety on per-interface locks.
-- **Sparrow DroneID** &mdash; new web-based application for FAA RemoteID detection via WiFi (ASTM F3411 NAN, beacon vendor IEs, DJI proprietary) and Bluetooth LE (BT4/BT5 Legacy advertising).
-Includes geozone overlays, multi-state alerts with Slack integration, KML export, Cursor-on-Target output, and a multi-device responsive web UI.
+- **Sparrow DroneID** &mdash; new web-based application for FAA RemoteID detection via WiFi (ASTM F3411 NAN, beacon vendor IEs, DJI's proprietary DroneID protocol) and Bluetooth LE (BT4/BT5 Legacy advertising).
+Includes geozone overlays, multi-state alerts with Slack integration, KML export, Cursor-on-Target output, optional ECS 8.17 indexing to Elasticsearch / OpenSearch (with a custom `droneid.*` namespace), and a multi-device responsive web UI.
 See the [Sparrow DroneID](#sparrow-droneid-web-application) section below.
 - **Modernized Elasticsearch / OpenSearch bridge** &mdash; the `sparrow-elastic.py` bridge has been rewritten to produce **ECS 8.17** documents (was ECS 1.5), now supports both **Elasticsearch 8.x and OpenSearch 2.x**, bootstraps composable index templates with ILM/ISM lifecycle policies and rollover write aliases automatically, performs OUI vendor enrichment and rule-based device classification (with optional Fingerbank fingerprinting), and ships four bundled Kibana dashboards plus six legacy-preserved visualizations.
 The legacy ECS 1.5 bridge is preserved at `legacy/sparrow-elastic.py`.
 See [Elasticsearch / OpenSearch Integration](#elasticsearch--opensearch-integration).

 ---